When Your Body Becomes Data: How Wearables Track Health and Who Controls It

 Why Wearable Health Data Is Uniquely Sensitive

-All data describes something.
-Body data describes you.
-Not your preferences.
-Not your inputs.
-Your internal state.
-Stress levels.
-Recovery cycles.
-Fatigue.
-Potential illness.
-This is the only dataset that comes from inside you.
+This is a dataset that comes from inside you.
 And once it is externalized, it becomes persistent, comparable, and modelable.
 A single day reveals little.
 A year reveals a pattern.
 A pattern reveals predictability.

 The Structural Risk of External Health Data Systems